Kiyodosan/e-commerce-back-end-with-sequelize/README.md

 - localhost:3001/api/product
 - localhost:3001/api/tag

-The POST request body should look something like this:
+The POST request body for the products table should look something like this:

 {
   product_name: "Basketball",